Wellbeing

 One of our main priorities as a school is making sure our students, staff and families feel safe and cared for.
 As a school community we look after each other and take responsibility for each other’s and our own wellbeing.

 Our whole school approach to wellbeing intervention and support is initially linked to our curriculum, ensuring all students have a sound knowledge of key strategies to support their wellbeing.
 In addition to this, we have a range of more bespoke support services and opportunities that support individuals or groups of students.
+Our Wider Curriculum teaches pupils about the importance of Health and Wellbeing, and how they can look after themselves.
+This is in addition to our weekly bespoke ‘Keeping Safe and Well’ sessions delivered in pastoral time and our Personal Development ‘Pop Up’ that often features the theme of wellbeing.

 Our Wellbeing Team

 We are fortunate to have a range of staff in place that work to prioritise the wellbeing of our students.
-We have three qualified counsellors that work with us and have strong links with external agencies.
+We have two qualified counsellors that work with us and have strong links with external agencies.

 Support For Families